emqx/blog/en/201911/emqx-rule-engine-series-bridging-messages-to-mqtt-broker.md

 #### Create a resource

-Open EMQ X Dashboard, go to the **Resources** page on the left menu, click the **New** button, type EMQ X server information for resource creation.
+Open EMQX Dashboard, go to the **Resources** page on the left menu, click the **New** button, type EMQX server information for resource creation.

 ![image01.jpg](https://static.emqx.net/images/b039915b5a3344cd31d6ac2b90258749.jpg)

-The network environment of the nodes in the EMQ X cluster may not be connected to each other.
+The network environment of the nodes in the EMQX cluster may not be connected to each other.
 After the resource is created successfully, click the **Status button ** in the list to check the resource connection status of each node.
 If the resources on the node are unavailable, check whether the configuration is correct and the network connectivity is correct, and click the **Reconnect** button to manually reconnect.

 ![image02.jpg](https://static.emqx.net/images/e8a1e9b8fe12623ee6e66419ebb031d3.jpg)